 Start slow, from the basics, and gradually proceed to higher-level conversations.
 You can also listen to podcasts that teach you the basics.

-As a supplement, look for some form of entertainment that you like in the language.
-A good drama or anime will keep you sharp in Japanese while also being fun.
+As a supplement, look for some form of entertainment you like in the language.
+A good drama or anime will keep you sharp in Japanese while being fun.

 Learning Japanese can be challenging, but it is not impossible.

 With the right motivation and guidance, you can master the basics.
-And even go the extra mile and reach total fluency based on what your passion calls for.
+And even go the extra mile to reach total fluency based on what your passion calls for.

 Don’t let the so-called difficulty get you down the road to becoming a Japanese speaker.